rciam/rciam_probes/README.md

 optional arguments:
-  -h,                  --help                      show this help message and exit -t TIMEOUT,          --timeout TIMEOUT           number of seconds the probe will wait for response before timeout -v VERBOSE,          --verbose VERBOSE           level of verboseness in log messages {debug,info,warning,error,critical}
-  -l LOG,              --log LOG                   the logfile the probe will use to append its messages, provide full path -p PORT,             --port PORT                 port the probe will target -b,                  --basic_auth                login flow with Basic Authentication
+  -h,                  --help                      show this help message and exit -t TIMEOUT,          --timeout TIMEOUT           number of seconds the probe will wait for response before timeout -v ,                 --verbose VERBOSE     level of verboseness in log messages {-v, -vv, -vvv, -vvv}, defaults to critical -l LOG,              --log LOG                   the logfile the probe will use to append its messages, provide full path -p PORT,             --port PORT                 port the probe will target -b,                  --basic_auth                login flow with Basic Authentication